 - Mawsmai caves are located close to the Seven Sisters’ falls in Cherrapunji (Sohra).

-- The entrance to the Mawsmai caves is INR 20 per adult, provided you are more than 3 in a group.
+- The Mawsmai caves tickets cost INR 20 per adult, provided you are more than 3 in a group.
 If you are less than 3, then it is INR 60.
-Here is the capture that tells your more.
+Check the capture above to know more.

 - The caves are slippery and wet.
-Hence, please wear comfortable footwear that helps you grip and walk across these places.
+Hence, I recommend comfortable footwear that helps you grip and walk along the cave.

-- A torch is advisable as certain parts of the Mawsmai caves are dark
+- A torch is advisable as certain parts of the caves are dark

 - You should be able to finish these caves in half an hour

 - There are restrooms and small cafes here in the parking area.

 - Booking.com is great for picking your stay or hotels in Shillong.
 They have limited options for Cherrapunji.

 - Click through to North East Explorers for any tours in North East India.
 You can take up their packages that even include cabs and stays with a guide or just what you require.
 I used them to book my cab and stay in Meghalaya and highly recommend them.

 - For any of your travel accessories or even home needs click through to Amazon from my website.

 Disclaimer: This article includes affiliate links.
 This means that at no cost to you, I will receive a small commission if you purchase through my link.
 Thank you for supporting me with this.